SafeToNet: Relationship between the SafeToNet Foundation and SafeToNet Ltd.

 SafeToNet Foundation is a registered UK charity, SafeToNet Ltd is a commercial enterprise and funds the SafeToNet Foundation.
 Both are concerned with safeguarding children in the Digital Context.
 While SafeToNet does this using technology and applications, the SafeToNet Foundation does this through education, information, finding projects and research.
-The SafeToNet Foundation also works with subject matter experts to rehabilitate any victims from cyber-abuse.
+The SafeToNet Foundation also works with subject matter experts to rehabilitate any victims of cyber abuse.